(In the list below a few examples are given in relationship to

 non-existence.

-or about their knowledge.
-Beware of words like "all,"
+about their knowledge.
+Beware of words like "all," "everyone,"

-faith, you cannot learn) if the arguer relies on faith as the bases of
+no faith, you cannot learn) if the arguer relies on faith as the bases

-his argument, then nothing more can be gained from further discussion.
+of his argument, then nothing more can be gained from further

-Faith, by definition, relies on a belief that does not rest on logic
+discussion.
+Faith, by definition, relies on a belief that does not rest

 intransigence.

-fallacy): (e.g., astrology, religion, slavery) just because people
+bandwagon fallacy): (e.g., astrology, religion, slavery) just because

 6. Argument from authority (argumentum ad

-the bases of the argument instead of using the logic or evidence that
+of the argument instead of using the logic or evidence that supports an

-supports an argument. (e.g., Professor so-and-so says creation-science
+argument. (e.g., Professor so-and-so says creation-science is correct.)

-is correct.)
-Simply because an authority makes a claim does not
+Simply because an authority makes a claim does not necessarily mean he

-The accused must be found guilty, otherwise others will commit similar
+(e.g., The accused must be found guilty, otherwise others will commit

-crimes) Just because a repugnant crime or act occurred, does not
+similar crimes) Just because a repugnant crime or act occurred, does

 sentenced.
 (Or: disasters occur because God punishes non-believers;